johsteffens/beth/doc/bgfe/bgfe.md

 The GUI-thread is shielded from the client.
 The client cannot access it and it cannot directly influence the client.
 Any syncing happens only in the client's thread.
 Therefore the client need not protect its data from the GUI thread.
 Any cross-talk, data protection and synchronization between the client and the GUI-thread is handled inside BGFE.
 A developer need not worry about or even be aware of the GUI-thread.

+BGFE maintains two event loops.
+One is controlled by BGFE and runs in the client's thread the other runs in the GUI's dedicated thread.

 ### Action Type

 The `tp_t` action type is a function-argument used in [`cycle`](#cycling) and [client-features](../../lib/bgfe/bgfe_client.x) to determine how frame-client interaction is to be executed.